 New Jersey’s Edna Mahan Correctional Facility for Women has come under scrutiny in recent years, as former inmates are coming forward and testifying about the sexual abuse they endured from prison staff.
+As sexual abuse lawyers in O’Fallon, IL, this story got our attention.
 In a public hearing held by the Workgroup on Harassment, Sexual Assault and Misogyny earlier this summer, these brave women described a long-term pattern of abuse within this prison.

 Prison staff would often demand sexual favors in exchange for essential items – like toilet paper or sanitary pads.
 Some officers regularly entered women’s cells and sexually assaulted them.
 The women also recounted instances of:

 • Groping during pat downs